Yiqing-Wang-05/design_graph/README.md

 ## 🙏 Acknowledgments

-Thanks to Prof. Zhang for instructional support, and special thanks to **Prof. Binbin Li (Environmental Science, DKU)** for her insights on the emotional power of local context and the importance of patience and open-ended reflection in climate communication.
+Thanks to Prof. Zhang for instructional support, and to all peers whose feedback helped shape this project.
+And also thanks guest speakers David Schaaf and Dongping Liu for their inspiring insights on immersive education and real-world visualization applications.
+And special thanks to **Prof. Binbin Li (Environmental Science, DKU)** for her insights on the emotional power of local context and the importance of patience and open-ended reflection in climate communication.